Contentmaschine/Contentmaschine.github.io/_posts/2018-6-19-an eventuality.md

 ![_config.yml]({{ site.baseurl }}/images/world.png)

 Our world – a place to preserve, wouldn´t you agree?
-But what if there was (were?) a way to destroy it?
+But what if there was a way to destroy it?

 ![_config.yml]({{ site.baseurl }}/images/wege.png)